Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 Ask any provider for a full cost breakdown upfront, clarifying what's included and what requires additional billing.

 Insurance benefits for addiction therapy online have expanded in recent years, with many major plans now granting telehealth parity—meaning your virtual therapy often receives the same coverage as in-person treatment.
-The Centers for Medicare & Medicaid Services increased reimbursement for virtual substance use and mental health services in 2023, simplifying access for many2.
+The Centers for Medicare & Medicaid Services increased reimbursement for virtual substance use and mental health services in 2023, simplifying access for many.2

 Yet plan requirements, state rules, and out-of-pocket costs still vary.
 Before you start, verify whether your insurance classifies online care as mental health, substance use, or both, and ask about prior authorization or copay specifics.